2011 Samarra bombing

 The 2011 Samarra bombing was an attack that took place in the city of Samarra on 12 February 2011.
 A suicide bomber detonated an explosives vest in a bus depot at the entry to the city as Shia pilgrims gathered to commemorate the death of one of their 12 revered imams.
 The attacker infiltrated the crowd at a security checkpoint before detonating his explosives, killing 48 and injuring 80.
-Local officials blamed al-Qaeda in Iraq.
+Iraqi officials alleged that the Islamic State of Iraq organization carried out the attacks.